 A message from Peter Millican OBE, Executive Chair, Kings Place

 Warm greetings to our audience and the whole Kings Place community,

-Our autumn reopening was made possible by the support of our audiences, who donated so generously over the summer.
-In October we were delighted and relieved to learn that we had been awarded a significant grant from the DCMS Culture Recovery Fund.
+Our autumn reopening was made possible by the support of our audiences, and a significant grant from the DCMS Culture Recovery Fund.
 It was a huge vote of confidence in the work we do at Kings Place, and the venue’s key role in a wide network of performers, arts charities and audiences.
 We want to thank the DCMS and Arts Council England for their recognition and vital support at this critical time.

-Sadly, this crisis is far from over.
-Our halls are once again closed, and there’s no imminent prospect of a return to our business events, suspended now for nine months.
-We are excited to be developing and refining our KPlayer offering, and proud of the forthcoming live-streamed programme.
-But producing these high quality shows is expensive, and online tickets are necessarily low-cost.
+Innovating a new streaming platform has been thrilling, but producing high quality shows is expensive, and online tickets necessarily low-cost.
 It’s vitally important we support our artistic partners, freelance musicians and performers through this difficult time.
-They are the bedrock of the rich, artistic culture for which this country is rightly renowned.
+They are the bedrock of the rich, artistic culture for which this country is renowned.
 As a self-funded venue, we remain in a fragile position, and will continue to need more support to plan a future.

 Wishing you all good health